namkeeheon/Website/site/content/biography/_index.md

-  Keeheon has received many awards and honors during his time at Blair, receiving the 2017 Andrew Sang Han Memorial Prize, the 2016 Elliot and Ailsa Newman Woodwind Prize, and was a 2016 recipient of the Heard Summer Travel Award.
+  Keeheon has received many awards and honors during his time at Blair, receiving the 2018 Howard "Zeke" Nicar Award, the 2017 Andrew Sang Han Memorial Prize, the 2016 Elliot and Ailsa Newman Woodwind Prize, and was a 2016 recipient of the Heard Summer Travel Award.

-  During two summers as a student at the Birch Creek Summer Symphony Orchestra, Keeheon won the 2012 Concerto Competition.
-He has also been a featured solo artist on Nashville’s Classical 91.1 WFCL “Live in Studio C” program and has also been heard on Minneapolis’ 99.5 KSJN and Door County’s 93.9 WDOR.
+  He has been a featured solo artist on Nashville’s Classical 91.1 WFCL “Live in Studio C” program and has also been heard on Minneapolis’ 99.5 KSJN and Door County’s 93.9 WDOR.
 In February of 2016, he was asked to be a guest clarinetist with the Blair Faculty Woodwind Quintet as featured soloists in the world premiere of Michael Alec Rose’s Wind Ode for Wind Quintet, Strings, and Percussion.

   Keeheon has participated in many masterclasses, notably in the masterclasses